Mohammed-Ryiad-Eiadeh/Finding-Max-Clique-Using-Several-Optimization-Algorithm-Like-Crow-Search-and-Cuckoo-Search-/README.md

-# Max clique is a common combinatorial problem demonstrates the
+# This is a repository of two research papers about finding the max clique in dense graphs.

-largest complete subgraph on network structures.
+Max clique is a common combinatorial problem demonstrates the largest complete subgraph on network structures.
 Max clique is an NP-Complete problem, which means solving it using exact algorithm is very expensive.
 Approximation algorithms have proved that they could achieve reasonable